CASE STUDY

 For creators & public figures

-- Watermark selectively; publish a scam policy (“I will never DM for money”).
+- Watermark selectively; publish a scam policy.

-- Pin an official links page; run periodic brand sweeps for stolen images.
+- Run periodic brand sweeps for stolen images.

 ClearTrace can help